 Another key focus for Voice4Thought have been the (video) pamphlets and e-publications of these voices.
 When we started, we did not anticipate the turning tides in Europe and America.
-In today’s politics, polarisations and extremism call for dialogue and action, and to give voice to the unheard in order to share their stories and facilitate change.
+In today’s society, polarisations and extremism call for dialogue and action, and to give voice to the unheard in order to share their stories and facilitate change.
 Voice4Thought wants to step into this space in order to explore, exchange and co-produce knowledge and ideas to tackle these issues with publications, projects and events.

 The official launch of Voice4Thought took place in 2014.
 In 2016 Voice4Thought became an independent, non-profit organisation based in the Netherlands.
 It is registered with the Dutch Chamber of Commerce/Kamer van Koophandel (KvK 65930029).